MI-DPLA/combine-docker/docs/combine_docker_ubuntu_installation_instructions.md

         docker run busybox /bin/sh -c "nslookup github.com"

 If that times out, nothing at all is working.
 Search Google for the terms "docker resolved" for a set of results that might prove helpful.

----

-Other issues?
-Please don't hesitate to submit an issue!

-If you find additional errors or have suggested improvements please let us know so we can improve these instructions at at combine-support@umich.edu.